Atlanta Dream vs. New York Liberty: Betting Trends, Record ATS, Home/Road Splits

 Dream Season Stats

-- At 19.2 assists per game, the Dream are seventh in the league.
+- This season the Dream are ranked seventh in the WNBA in assists at 18.3 per game.

-- Atlanta gives up 7.6 3-pointers per game and concedes 31.7% from beyond the arc, ranking sixth and fourth, respectively, in the league.
+- Giving up 8 3-pointers per game and conceding 33.9% from beyond the arc, Atlanta is ninth and sixth in the WNBA, respectively, in those categories.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.